opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 ![A legend is visible on top of the table when Baseline is enabled](13-0_Baseline_legend.png)

 - The comparison point or comparison period
-- The number of work packages added to view
+- The number of work packages that now meet the filter criteria (and were thus added to view)
-- The number of work packages removed from view
+- The number of work packages that no longer meet the filter criteria (and were thus removed from view)
-- The number of work packages were modified
+- The number of work packages that maintained but were modified

 ### Change icons